TCreopargh/GreedyCraft/config/brandon3055/ProjectIntelligence/ModDocs/draconicevolution/2.3.20/en_us/cores/draconic_core_3cc88.md

 §align:left

 Side note: A better name for this would be something along the lines of "Basic Core".

-The name Draconic Core has been caried over from the early days of DE, before the higher teir cores were introduced.
+The name "Draconic Core" has been caried over from the early days of DE, before the higher tier cores were introduced.
+To avoid confusion, it's best to just think of this as the "Basic Core".

-To avoid confusion its best to just think of this as the "Basic Core" and it will be renamed in the 1.13 update.
+It will be renamed in the 1.16 update.